 （２）The person has sufficient assets or ability to make an independent living.

 In addition, the income required for permanent residence should be at least 3 million yen for the past 3-5 years.
 This is the income of the whole household.
 However, depending on the number of dependent families, you may be required to earn more.
-From July 2019, you will be able to check your income for the past 5 years.
-Be careful if you have a yearly income of 3 million yen or less for the past five years due to a change of job.
+From 2019, you will be able to check your income for the past 5 years.
+Be careful if you have a yearly income of 3 million yen or less for the past 5 years due to a change of job.